 Cornelius is a somewhat small city located in the state of Oregon.
 With a population of 12,317 people and two constituent neighborhoods, Cornelius is the 42nd largest community in Oregon.

-When you are in Cornelius, you'll notice that it is more blue-collar than most other communities in America.
-37.13% of Cornelius’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Cornelius is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cornelius who work in farm management occupations (11.89%), office and administrative support (10.47%), and sales jobs (10.41%).
+Cornelius is a blue-collar town, with 37.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Cornelius is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Cornelius who work in maintenance occupations (10.42%), farm management occupations (10.35%), and office and administrative support (9.47%).

-Despite being a small city, Cornelius has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Cornelius, a lot of people use the bus to get to work every day though Cornelius is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The per capita income in Cornelius in 2010 was $18,096, which is lower middle income relative to Oregon and the nation.
-This equates to an annual income of $72,384 for a family of four.
+The per capita income in Cornelius in 2010 was $17,660, which is low income relative to Oregon and the nation.
+This equates to an annual income of $70,640 for a family of four.
 However, Cornelius contains both very wealthy and poor people as well.

-Cornelius is a very ethnically-diverse city.
+Cornelius is an extremely ethnically-diverse city.
 The people who call Cornelius home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cornelius residents report their race to be White, followed by Asian.
-Cornelius also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 49.54% of the city’s residents.
-Important ancestries of people in Cornelius include Irish, English, Norwegian, and European.
+People of Hispanic or Latino origin are the most prevalent group in Cornelius, accounting for 51.93% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Cornelius residents report their race to be White, followed by Native American.
+Important ancestries of people in Cornelius include English, Irish, Norwegian, and Italian.